oat-sa/lib-lti1p3-basic-outcome/README.md

-# LTI 1.3 NRPS Library
+# LTI 1.3 Basic Outcome Library

 > PHP library for [LTI 1.3 Names and Role Provisioning Services](https://www.imsglobal.org/spec/lti-nrps/v2p0) implementations as platforms and / or as tools.